Data Products¶

 Schema¶

-Schema (Top-level)
+Schema (Top-level)¶

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|

 schema | Yes | Yes | Array.
 A list of elements within the schema to be cataloged.
-Objects are mapped to datasets and properties to fields in the Intelligence platform. |
+Objects are mapped to the dataset concept and are used to link the output port to imported datasets in the platform. |

-Applicable to Elements (either Objects or Properties)
+Applicable to Elements (either Objects or Properties)¶

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|

-name | Yes | Yes | Name of the element. |
+name | Yes | Yes | Name of the element.
+Mapped for Objects only and used to link the output port to an imported dataset. |

-physicalName | No | Yes | Physical name. |
+physicalName | No | Yes | Physical name.
+Mapped for Objects only and used to link the output port to an imported dataset. |

 physicalType | No | No | The physical element data type in the data source.
 For objects: table, view, topic, file.
 For properties: VARCHAR(2), DOUBLE, INT, etc. |

-description | No | Yes | Description of the element. |
+description | No | No | Description of the element. |

 businessName | No | No | The business name of the element. |

-authoritativeDefinitions | No | Yes | List of links to sources that provide more details on the element.
-Examples would be a link to privacy statement, terms and conditions, license agreements, data catalog, or another tool. |
+authoritativeDefinitions | No | No | List of links to sources that provide more details on the element.
+Examples would be a link to a privacy statement, terms and conditions, license agreements, data catalog, or another tool. |

 quality | No | No | List of data quality attributes. |

-tags | No | Yes | A list of tags that may be assigned to the elements (object or property); the tags keyword may appear at any level.
+tags | No | No | A list of tags that may be assigned to the elements (object or property); the tags keyword may appear at any level.
 Tags may be used to better categorize an element.
 For example, finance, sensitive, employee_record. |

-customProperties | No | Yes | Custom properties that are not part of the standard. |
+customProperties | No | No | Custom properties that are not part of the standard. |

-Applicable to Objects
+Applicable to Objects¶

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|